kitschpatrol/yanki/readme.md

 The `yanki` CLI tool requires Node 18+.
 The exported TypeScript / JavaScript APIs are isomorphic, and can run in both browser-based and Node runtime environments.
 The Yanki library is ESM-only, is implemented in TypeScript, and bundles a complete set of type definitions.

 The tool has been tested on Windows, macOS, and Linux.

+_Linux users should note that the flatpak version of Anki is not recommended, because of reported issues with media asset sync and `obsidian://` URI links Linux systems might require [extra steps](https://amir.rachum.com/obsidian-uri-linux/) to register Obsidian URI links._

 #### Prerequisites: